hackclub/hackclub/workshops/interactive_maps/README.md

 ```css
 elementTagName:selectorName{}
 ```
 The :hover selector applies a style to an element when the mouse hovers over it.
 There are several other selectors too.
-Now, let's add our custom CSS.
-Open the CSS document from the left pane and paste this to it.
+Now, let's take a quick look at our prefilled css.
+It is written in three parts, let's take a look at what it does.
 ```css
 *{
   overflow: hidden;